-- details of renewal - dates of any approval Order for renewal given by the Justice of the Peace - whether the investigation/operation is likely to result in obtaining confidential information - date of cancellation - whether the authorisation was granted by an individual directly involved in the investigation - Magistrates' Court Information
+- details of renewal - dates of any approval Order for renewal given by the Justice of the Peace - whether the investigation/operation is likely to result in obtaining confidential information - date of cancellation - whether the authorisation was granted by an individual directly involved in the investigation - Magistrates' Court Information - Where any application is refused, the grounds for refusal as given by the issuing authority or Judicial Commissioner: - a record of whether, following a refusal of any application by a Judicial Commissioner, there is an appeal to the Investigatory Powers Commissioner; - where there is such an appeal and the Investigatory Powers Commissioner also refuses the issuing of an application, the grounds for refusal given.

-These records will be retained for at least 3 years and will be available for inspection by the Office of Surveillance Commissioners.
+These records will be retained for at least 3 years and will be available for inspection by theInvestigatory Powers Commissioner's Office..